 The target value as well as the line speed can be taken from the gauging system (if available).
 Otherwise the target value can be entered manually under [home] \rightarrow [process data].
-If the target value is not taken from the gauging system, it will be calculated based on the average of the number of scans and measurements (flatting mode, see chapter 8.8).
+If the target value is not taken from the gauging system, it will be calculated based on the average of the number of scans and measurements.